icodeforlove/node-mysql-cubby/Readme.md

 ## cubby

-a cubby that uses mysql
+a cubby that uses mysql (there is also a [flat file version](https://github.com/icodeforlove/node-cubby))

 works well as a simple json datastore